U.S./Australia Parliamentary Friendship Group

 The US/Australia Parliamentary Friendship Group is a group of elected members of the Parliament of Australia whose aim is to "foster even stronger relations between the two countries (Australia and U.S.) and their elected representatives".

-The Chairperson is Michael Danby MP (Melbourne Ports, Australian Labor Party) in the Australian House of Representatives.
+The Chairperson is Luke Gosling MP (Solomon, Australian Labor Party) in the Australian House of Representatives.

 The membership encompasses around 40% of the elected representatives, across most political parties, blocks, and groups.

 The corresponding group in the U.S. Congress is the Friends of Australia Congressional Caucus.